Representation

 What computational principles underlying biological adaptive regulation can be transferred to AI architectures to make them self-regulating?

-The core intellectual commitments that govern our empirical investigation, computational modelling, and architectural development
+The core commitments that govern our experiments, computational modelling, architecture and systems development

-Research with human participants adheres to informed consent and IEC oversight.
+We follow informed consent and independent ethics oversight.
 Physiological data is anonymised and encrypted.
 We comply with India's DPDP Act 2023.

 Co-founder